 Using targeted ads on social media is one of the best ways to get more eyes on your posts by members of your exact target market.

 The right ad can be powerful.
 Flixel, a B2B company that creates apps, was able to achieve 99% revenue growth despite a 30% discount during Black Friday, using a mix of targeted social ads and direct email marketing.

 Consider running straightforward ads offering discount or freebies, or a comment-to-messenger Facebook ad so you can follow-up via Facebook messenger.

 Whatever you decide, set yourself apart.
 Most companies offer discounts on Black Friday, so try focusing on a unique aspect of your promotion, such as an additional bonus, instead of only highlighting the lower price.

 3. Promote Offers on LinkedIn

 LinkedIn is still the top go-to social site for B2B marketers, and the holidays are no exception.
 After all, 80% of B2B leads come from LinkedIn, and it’s 277% more effective for lead generation than Facebook or Twitter!

-Mod Girl Marketing’s Mandy McEwen strategically uses LinkedIn throughout the year to find qualified leads, and has amassed over 10,000 connections in the process (most of which are her Mod Girl Marketing’s ideal customers).
+Mod Girl Marketing’s Mandy McEwen strategically uses LinkedIn throughout the year to find qualified leads, and has amassed over 17,000 connections in the process (many of whom are Mod Girl Marketing’s ideal clients).

 4. Create a YouTube Campaign